 Imagine a world where lawyers cheated on their bar exams.
 That chartered accountant you hired had someone else take their exam.
 Your mechanic found the test answers to their ASE online somewhere and you need your brakes fixed…the world would descend into chaos and destruction pretty quickly if cheating weren’t addressed.

 Institutions new to online exam platforms are often concerned about maintaining the integrity of the exam experience in ways that are comparable to exam halls and pen-and-paper exams.
-Cheating with digital exams can take many forms, from having someone else take an exam for the student, looking up answers with a web browser, or faking identities to get third-party assistance.
+Online exams cheating can take many forms, from having someone else take an exam for the student, looking up answers with a web browser, or faking identities to get third-party assistance.

-Let’s take a look at some of the ways e-assessment platforms ensure that people are as qualified as they say they are:
+Let’s take a look at some of the ways e-assessment tools ensure that people are as qualified as they say they are:

 Cell phone detection – Everyone has a phone in their pocket nowadays that can provide easy access to all of the answers to their exam.
 Features that detect eye movement and cell usage will deter this method of cheating.